pinobatch/hello-world/Xubuntu_setup.md

 Power Manager:

-* When laptop lid is closed on battery: Suspend
+* When laptop lid is closed: Suspend
 * Suspend when inactive for 15 minutes on battery
 * On critical battery power (10%), ask
 * Blank screen after 5 minutes on battery or 15 minutes plugged in